 The Illinois-Iowa Field Office is the home of the U.S. Fish and Wildlife Service, Ecological Services Division, for the states of Illinois and Iowa.
-Ecological Services at the Illinois-Iowa Field Office includes the following programs: Endangered Species, Environmental Response and Restoration, Partners for Fish and Wildlife and Conservation Planning Assistance.
+Ecological Services at the Illinois-Iowa Field Office includes the following programs: Endangered Species, Environmental Response and Restoration, Conservation Planning Assistance, and Species Recovery.
 Our mission is to provide leadership and expertise using sound science to conserve and restore endangered species, migratory birds, wetlands and other important fish and wildlife resources in Illinois, Iowa and the greater Midwest.

 If you need a species list or to start a project review, visit the link below.